 WorkCover Qld is one of several groups offering insurance to injured workers who have been injured at work under QComp legislation.
 Some companies such as QANTAS, Woolworths, InjuryNet (for Coles/Myer group), and Arnotts Biscuits deal direct with their injured worker but still abide with QComp legislation.
 Therefore the following generally applies to all such third party guarantors.

-WorkCover Qld patients need a referral from their GP or Specialist.
+WorkCover Qld patients – who have injured fingers, hands, wrists or elbows – need a referral from their GP or Specialist unless they have been referred by the appropriate Queensland Health hospital staff (see above paragraph).
 In addition to the above, please bring the following to your first appointment:

 - Claim number

-- WorkCover Medical Certificate issued by your GP - Bring the most current certificate and ensure it is current with dates that cover your off work or treatment time.
+- WorkCover Medical Certificate issued by your GP or hospital doctor - Bring the most current certificate and ensure it is current with dates that cover your off work or treatment time.

 Department of Veteran Affairs

 In addition to any of the above, please bring the following to your first appointment at Northside Hand & Upper Limb Clinic:

 - DVA patients require a referral from their GP.

 EPC (Enhanced Primary Care) / Team Care arrangement *